jdan/thatjdanisso.cool/articles/2015-03-30-focus-and-hover-hand-in-hand.md

 detect subtle color changes (and, in some cases, very obvious ones!), so we'll add an underline to the link.

-It's okay if you don't want this on hover, but it's pretty essential to do this on focus for visitors using the keyboard.
+It's okay if you don't want this on hover - since a mouse cursor is a good visual indicator in and of itself - but it's pretty essential to do this on focus for visitors using the keyboard.

 ```
 .nav-link:hover, .nav-link:focus {